 Seeing through the illusion

-If you feel like an unhappy high achiever, ask yourself if you are chasing after something elusive without you even realising it?
+So, if you feel like an unhappy high achiever, welcome it as a golden insight.
+Really ask yourself if you are chasing after something elusive without you even realising it?
 If you are living a script handed to you by someone else because you never really paused to think about it?
 Remember that lasting contentment is to be found within — it is inside out, rather than outside in.

 Cover Image: Sam-War by Alice Neil,1941